SuvamT0071/ising2D/README.md

 If you'd like to contribute to improving this repository, feel free to submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache license.